well hes got to learn to fight for his place.

 Attitude

 Mourinho is famous for his style and has worked under alot of managers.
 If there was one manager from what I seen he is like from the people he has worked with its Van Gaal.
-Van Gaal is a Jouno's nightmare and has been known to use a wide range of vocabulary during his press conferences.
-If you want entertain then this will give you it and this has caused for a lot of hate from jobs.
+Van Gaal is a Journo's nightmare and has been known to use a wide range of vocabulary;) during his press conferences.
+If you want entertainment then this man will give you it and this has caused for a lot of hate from journo's.
 However his attitude to players is different and he works very well with youth players.
-However this attitude can ruffle a few feathers, as he is doesn't care if a player is worth millions or fuck all, if he thinks he is better for the team he will be selected.
+However this attitude can ruffle a few feathers, as he doesn't care if a player is worth millions or fuck all, if he thinks that he is better for the team he will be selected.
 He has done this throughout his career and dropped huge names in the process.
 He doesn't care about age and will only select team players.

 Relationships